vvpai9/ADDC-2024/README.md

 >>> import cv2
 >>>
 ```
 The ```cv2 ``` module should be imported into Python without any errors.
-This indicates that OpenCV module is corretly installed.
+This indicates that OpenCV module is correctly installed.